Aarception/Mo-information-security-portfolio/README.md

-#### Update: Wednesday's review has confirmed the requirements for mail transmission of Board letter.
+#### Update: Wednesday's review has confirmed the requirements of mail transmission of Board letter.

 ---